As home studios evolve into their maturity…

 2. Portable Racks

 If you’re a musician, and you perform live, then SKB and Gator need no introduction.

-Because for several decades now, they’ve been industry standards for working-class musicians.
+Because for several decades now, they’ve been industry standards for live music.

 If you ever meet a guy who says he’s not a fan of SKB cases…

-You can almost guarantee it’s because he’s loyal to Gator instead.
+You can almost guarantee he’s loyal to Gator instead.
 And vice versa.